Incense in India: Economy

 India is one of the world's top incense producing countries,.
 It was the largest exporter of incense until 2015, after several years of reduced import tariffs as a result of the ASEAN-India Free Trade Agreement.
 Subsequently, the Indian Ministry of Commerce and Industry (India) increased tariffs on incense imports in 2019 and 2020.

 Under the aegis of the "Atma Nirbhar Bharat Abhiyan", the government of India approved an incense production and employment program on August 2, 2020.
 The program is called "Khadi Agarbatti Atma Nirbhar Mission", and was proposed by the Khadi Village Industries Commission (KVIC) of India.
 Under this scheme, the incense artisans will be provided automatic agarbatti and powder-mixing machines through private business partners.
 One quarter of the cost of each unit will be borne by KVIC via a subsidy, while the remnant will be paid through loans by the artisans.

-Dhoop

-Dhoop is a type of extruded incense, lacking a core bamboo stick.
-Many dhoops have very concentrated scents and emit a lot of smoke when burned.
-Well known is Chandan Dhoop, a formulation containing a high percentage of sandalwood.
-In South India dhoop is also referred to as sambrani as it often also contains high proportions of benzoin resin such as used in PremaNature Vedic Dhoop.